Profile

-Now, as a Ph.D.
-Candidate at the University of Colorado Boulder and a fellow of the IQ Biology interdisciplinary program, I specialize in designing de novo DNA sequences using artificial intelligence and developing software tools for synthetic biology.
-My thesis, on an AI-enabled platform for the creation and optimization of novel DNA transcriptional units, is supervised by a committee that includes Dr. Chris Myers, Dr. Thomas Cech, Dr. Jerome Fox, Dr. Ryan Layer, and Dr. Aaron Adler.
+Now a Ph.D. candidate at the University of Colorado Boulder and a fellow of the IQ Biology interdisciplinary program, he designs de novo DNA sequences with artificial intelligence and builds software tools for synthetic biology.
+His thesis, on an AI-enabled platform for the creation and optimization of novel DNA transcriptional units, is supervised by a committee that includes Dr. Chris Myers, Dr. Thomas Cech, Dr. Jerome Fox, Dr. Ryan Layer, and Dr. Aaron Adler.

 Beyond the Laboratory

-Beyond the lab, I am drawn to graphic design and typography.
-I designed my own typefaces, Vitalis Sans and Vitalis Grotesk, which you are currently reading on this website.
-In 2025, I served as Mission Leader at the Mars Desert Research Station in Utah, leading a multidisciplinary crew through simulated extravehicular activities in an analog Mars habitat.
-When not immersed in science or design, you might find me cycling through Boulder, exploring mountain trails, or reflecting during quiet evening drives.
+Beyond the lab, Vitalis is drawn to graphic design and typography.
+He drew his own typefaces, Vitalis Sans and Vitalis Grotesk, the letterforms set throughout this site.
+In 2025 he served as Mission Leader at the Mars Desert Research Station in Utah, leading a multidisciplinary crew through simulated extravehicular activities in an analog Mars habitat.
+Away from science and design, he cycles through Boulder, explores mountain trails, and thinks on long evening drives.

 Education